List of NHL players with 1,000 games played: Colorado Avalanche

-The Avalanche's active leader in games played is Nathan MacKinnon, who has played 870 games with the team.
+The Avalanche's active leader in games played is Nathan MacKinnon, who has played 950 games with the team.
 The franchise was originally known as the Quebec Nordiques from 1979 to 1995.

 Columbus Blue Jackets

 No player has played 1,000 games with the franchise.
-The Blue Jackets' all-time and active leader in games played is Boone Jenner, who has played 741 games with the team.
+The Blue Jackets' current leader in games played is Boone Jenner, who played 808 games with the team.
+The Blue Jackets' active leader in games played is Zach Werenski, who has played 642 games with the team.